 How Does a Business Loan Affect Personal Credit?

-Jordan Rath is a professional finance writer at Eboost Partners with over seven years of experience in the commercial lending industry.
+Jacob Shimon is a professional finance writer at eBoost Partners with over seven years of experience in the commercial lending industry.
 A graduate of the University of Florida’s Warrington College of Business with a degree in Finance, he specializes in breaking down complex business lending topics to help entrepreneurs make smart, informed decisions.

-At Eboost Partners, this is probably the question we hear most from small business owners before they apply: will this loan hurt my personal credit?
-It makes sense to ask.
-A damaged credit score can affect your mortgage, your rent, your ability to get future financing.
+At eBoost Partners, this is probably the question we hear most from small business owners before they apply: will this loan hurt my personal credit?
+It makes sense to ask about how a business loan might affect your personal credit score.
+Damaged credit score can affect your mortgage, your rent, your ability to get future financing.

-The real answer is: it depends.
-The key factors are loan structure, business entity type, and – most important – whether you signed a personal guarantee.
+The real answer is: it depends on several factors related to the business loan and your personal financial situation.
+The best way to understand the potential impact is to review a comprehensive business financing guide, carefully read the loan terms, and consider your personal financial situation.
+The key factors are loan structure, business entity type, and – most important – whether you signed a personal guarantee for the business loan.
 Everything else flows from those.

 If you need background on what a business loan is or how to apply, we have resources for that separately.
+You can also explore our articles on banking, checking accounts, savings accounts, and credit cards.
+This article focuses specifically on the impact of a business loan on personal credit.
 This article focuses specifically on the personal credit question.

 When a business loan affects your personal credit